top of page

 DeBary Hall in the 1890’s (Florida Memory Image Number N044348)

-If you were to take a drive down Dirksen Drive in DeBary Florida, you would find a quiet winding road flanked by large oaks.
-The surrounding neighborhood is filled with ranch style homes common in Florida and certainly nothing unusual for this part of Volusia County.
+A drive down Dirksen Drive in DeBary, Florida, reveals a quiet, winding road, flanked by large oaks.
+The neighborhood has ranch-style homes, common in Florida.
+It's typical for this part of Volusia County.

-Unless you happen to spot the inconspicuous sign directing you down Mansion Boulevard, where a road lined with old fashioned streetlamps leads to a grand plantation house set high on a hill.
-It's a sight so out of place you are instantly transported to a time when steamboats ruled the St. Johns and fortunes were gained and lost with the changing tide.
+Unless you spot the inconspicuous sign, take Mansion Boulevard.
+It leads, via old streetlamps, to a grand plantation house on a hill.
+It's a sight so out of place that it transports you to a time when steamboats ruled the St. Johns and people gained and lost fortunes with the changing tide.

-Walk up the front steps, and you might never guess how the story behind this house fits into the long memory of Volusia County or how tragic it is to tell.
+Walk up the front steps.
+You might never guess how tragic the story behind this house is or how it fits into Volusia's long memory.

-DeBary Hall was built in 1871 by Frederick de Bary, a wine importer for Mumms Champagne.
+Frederick de Bary, a wine importer for Mumm's Champagne, built DeBary Hall in 1871.
 He purchased land on high ground overlooking the north shore of Lake Monroe.
-This area was located in Enterprise, the County of seat of Volusia at the time.
+At that time, Enterprise was the county seat of Volusia.
 The previous owner was Elijah Watson, who sold the land to Oliver and Amanda Arnett… who, in turn, sold the land to de Bary.

 DeBary Hall was a winter home and hunting lodge for the de Bary family and friends.
-Frederick was known as tremendous host and spared no expense for the comfort of his guests.
-He even added extra rooms to the house to accommodate more party goers with ease.
-Some of his famous visitors included Presidents Grant and Cleveland, European royalty and General William Tecumseh Sherman.
+Frederick was a great host.
+He spared no expense to comfort his guests.
+He even added extra rooms to the house to accommodate more partygoers with ease.
+His famous visitors included Presidents Grant and Cleveland, European royalty, and General Sherman.

 Always an entrepreneur, de Bary purchased large tracts of land along Lake Monroe.
-This also included an area known as ‘Old Enterprise’, where a large shell midden once existed.
-The Grove’s Orange Midden or the “Enterprise Midden,” was one of many along the St. Johns River.
-These discarded food piles contained the shell remains of Paleo-Indians who inhabited Florida thousands of years ago.
-Yet, research has shown these deposits were much more then discarded food.
-Ancient Floridians believed shells were sacred gateways to the underworld.
-Many middens like the one at Old Enterprise functioned as a burial ground for at least part of its history.
-Unfortunately, the Enterprise Midden was carted off to pave local roads, including the orange groves at DeBary Hall.
+This also included an area known as ‘Old Enterprise,' where a large shell midden once existed.
+The Grove’s Orange Midden, or the “Enterprise Midden," was one of many along the St. Johns River.
+Paleo-Indians who lived in Florida created these food piles thousands of years ago.
+Yet, research has shown these deposits were much more than discarded food.
+Ancient Floridians believed that shells served as sacred gateways to the underworld.
+Many middens, like the one at Old Enterprise, were burial grounds.
+Unfortunately, shells from the Enterprise Midden were used to pave local roads, including the orange groves at DeBary Hall.

 Post card showing the Fredrick DeBary Steamship on the St. Johns